lucianoguzman99/lucianoguzman99/README.md

 ## More about me 👀
 👩‍💻 I'm currently working on learn every day to become a better professional.

-🧠 I'm currently learning Combine (Swift) and Node.js
+🧠 I'm currently learning Kotlin

 💬 Ask me about something at lucianoguzmanc@gmail.com